Pope Francis death: What happens next?

 Huge crowds are expected at the outdoor mass which will be presided over by Cardinal Giovanni Battista Re, who is the dean of the College of Cardinals.

-US President Donald Trump has also already said he will be there with his wife Melania.
+US President Donald Trump has said he will be there with his wife Melania, while President of Ireland Michael D Higgins and his wife Sabina, Irish premier Micheal Martin and deputy Irish premier Simon Harris will also attend.

 In his will, Francis requested that he is buried in a simple underground tomb at St Mary Major Basilica.